-Comments are omitted, since the same contents are already described in the notes to the consolidated financial statements (6.
+\hat{C} omments are omitted, since the same contents are already described in the notes to the consolidated financial statements (5.
 Accounting estimates, (1) Impairment loss on fixed assets).
-In assessing whether to recognize impairment, the Company determined that it was not necessary to recognize additional impairment loss on fixed assets for business-use. ¥1,027 million is recorded for the idle assets and the assets determined to be disposed of.
-The total of property, plant and equipment and intangible fixed assets recorded in the Non-consolidated Financial Statements for the current fiscal year is ¥831,989 million.
+In assessing whether to recognize impairment, the Company determined that it was not necessary to recognize impairment loss on fixed assets for business-use except for those that are idle.
+The total of property, plant and equipment and intangible fixed assets recorded in the Non-consolidated Financial Statements for the current fiscal year is \$839,914 million.